"Sorry, babe, I'm an ambitious girl, and you— (BLAM) ...You're just small time."

 Title Drop: A notoriously difficult mission, where you must steal 3 cars and deliver them to the Yakuza within 6 minutes and without a single scratch, is called "Grand theft auto".

 Too Soon: After 9/11, Rockstar North changed the paint jobs on the police cars so that they didn't resemble those of the NYPD.
-Some pedestrian dialogue was also changed.
+Some pedestrian dialogue was also changed, and a whole character and associated mission set (which involved acts of terrorism) was cut out, with his missions Retooled or presented out of context as Rampages.
 There was insufficient time between the disaster and publication for extensive alterations.

 The Unintelligible: The Yardies.
 Good luck interpreting their accents with subtitles turned off.